 - Mortgage payments due on the prior mortgage were made within the month due for the 12 month period preceding the Short Sale, and

-Borrower in Default at time of Short Sale.
+- Borrower in Default at the time of Short Sale.
 A borrower in default on his/her mortgage at the time of the Short Sale is not eligible for a new FHA-insured mortgage for three years from the date of the pre-foreclosure sale.

 - Default was due to circumstances beyond the borrower’s control, such as death of a primary wage earner or long-term uninsured illness, and

-– A review of the credit report indicates a satisfactory credit prior to the circumstances beyond the borrower’s control that caused the default.
+- A review of the credit report indicates satisfactory credit prior to the circumstances beyond the borrower’s control that caused the default.

 My credit score had gone down like 50-75 points due to the late payments.
 Now my mortgage is reflected as paid in full and my score shot back up approximately 50 points so I am almost back to where I had started.
 So it wasn’t so bad.
 Hopefully it’ll just get bettter from here.– Rose D. Quincy, MA